Metric embeddings of cubes into dense subsets of cubes: Lower bounds for undistorted cubes

-\end{thmB} We will use the following standard quantitative version of the Lovász-Local-Lemma: \begin{lemB}[detailed Lovász-Local-Lemma] .\\Let $A_1,...,A_J$ be a sequence of events such that each event occurs with probability at most p and such that each event is independent of all the other events except for at most d of them. \\\textbf{If} the condition $e\cdot p\cdot d\leq 1$ holds, \\\textbf{Then} there is a nonzero probability that none of the events occurs, in fact:
+\begin{lemB}[detailed Lovász-Local-Lemma] \;\\Let $A_1,...,A_J$ be a sequence of events such that each event occurs with probability at most p and such that each event is independent of all the other events except for at most d of them. \\\textbf{If} the condition $e\cdot p\cdot d\leq 1$ holds, \\\textbf{then} there is a nonzero probability that none of the events occurs, in fact:

 \end{lemB} \begin{proof} See Chapter 5 Lemma 5.1.1 in the book \cite{alon2016probabilistic}. \end{proof}